jatindotdev/express-drizzle-postgres-starter/README.md

 # Express-Drizzle-PostgreSQL-Starter

-A starter template for building REST APIs with Express, Drizzle ORM and PostgreSQL.
+A opinionated starter template for building REST APIs with Express, Drizzle ORM and PostgreSQL.

 ## Features